cfw-guide/dsi.cfw.guide/docs/hu_HU/uninstalling-unlaunch.md

----
-title: Unlaunch eltávolítása
+# Unlaunch eltávolítása
----

 ::: danger

-**Az Unlaunch telepítése és eltávolítása random módon brickelheti a konzolodat!
-Figyelmeztetve lettél!**
+**Installing or uninstalling Unlaunch may randomly brick your console!
+You have been warned!**

 :::

-**FIGYELEM:** Az Unlaunch eltávolítása brick-elheti a Nintendo DSi-det.
+**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Itt van néhány eset, ami miatt arra gondolhatsz, hogy eltávolítsd az Unlaunch-öt de vannak más megoldások is, mint az eltávolítás.

-- **Az Unlaunch háttér félelmetes:** [Telepítsd újra az Unlaunch](installing-unlaunch.html)-öt az új lépések alapján.
+- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Ezek már tartalmazzák a lépéseit a háttér csere módjának
-- **Nincs kezdőképernyő és a zene hiányzik:** Telepítsd újra az Unlaunch-öt az [új lépések alapján](troubleshooting.html#unlaunch).
-Most már tartalmaznak elhárítási lépéseket
+- **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning